-How to Choose Which Candidates to Vote For
+How to Choose Between Political Candidates

 How many times have you or someone you know been angry about a candidate elected to public office?
 How often have you voted for someone recommended by a friend, only to discover that the candidate had lied about themselves during their campaign?

 Every country needs government officials who they can trust, who have interests and experience related to the well being of humankind as a whole, who will encourage and uphold laws that can be equally applied to all and, in the long run, will benefit the majority of its citizens.
 Although the specifics of this article are about preparing to vote in the United States, its concepts and practices can be applied to any country.

 Why Spend the Time to Vote With Integrity?

 If you're going to take the time to vote, you might as well prepare for it.
 It's hard to make good choices when you're rushed, and you don't want to just guess at the last minute.
 Here is why:

 - Choosing the future: When you vote, you're helping to choose the direction of our country and future.
 Researching the candidates and issues and then voting for what makes sense for your life helps leaders and the media know what kind of country you want to live in.

 - Voter responsibility: It's our responsibility to elect our leaders and let them know with our votes that we have their backs, just as they promise to have ours.
 If we don't vote, we leave them without that assurance, whereas with that assurance people like Alexandria Ocasio-Cortez can speak up boldly about the public's needs.
 (She has the solid backing of voters in her district.)

 - Curiosity: Who are the candidates?
 Are they really who they say they are?
 Researching candidates can be one of the most rewarding, interesting projects you take on as a voter.
 It's like following a mystery trail.
 You learn a lot about the candidates and you learn a lot about the government.
 Researching gives you the confidence to vote for the best person, irrespective of party.